 Accelerating the Great Commission

 Where Do We Need More Research?
-By Josh Laxton This is part of an article series I wrote with Ed Stetzer.
+GUEST POST BY JOSH LAXTON This is part of an article series I wrote with Ed Stetzer.
 Question 4: Where is further research needed to accelerate the Great Commission?
 We live in a world that’s always conducting research.
-Because we are bombarded by various kinds of research every day, we tend […]
+Because we are bombarded by various kinds of research every day, […]